Tips for Professional-Quality Results

 |4||Transplant (1 plant)||4–8|

-- View All Our Herbs that Grow Well in Containers Product Listing
+- View All Herbs Suited to Container Growing • Product Listing

-- Success with Container Production of Twelve Herb Species North Carolina State University College, Department of Horticultural Science • PDF
+- Success with Container Production of 12 Herb Species • North Carolina State University College, Department of Horticultural Science • PDF